 The lobby can accommodate up to 100 participants, but only a maximum of 16 players will be displayed in the lobby at any given time.

 Private Lobbies are lobbies that only allows people who know the password.
-For private lobbies, you can only allow a maximum of 16 hunters as well.
+For private lobbies, you can only allow a maximum of 16 hunters.

 Multiplayer vs. Solo

-Enemy HP Increases With the Number of Players
+Enemy HP Scales With the Number of Players

-The main difference between multiplayer and solo is that the enemy's health increases based on the number of players in your party.
-When considering rockfall damage as a percentage, the damage increases to about 2.4 times when there are 4 players.
-This suggests that the enemy's health also increases by approximately 2.3 to 4 times.
+The main difference between multiplayer and solo play is that enemy health increases based on the number of people in your party.
+When looking at Falling Rocks damage for example, it increases to approximately 2.4 times with four players, so we can assume that enemy health also scales by roughly 2.3 to 2.4 times.

 Support Hunters Also Increases Enemy HP

-Please note that "Support Hunters," which can be called via SOS Flare when playing solo or offline, is designed to increase the enemy's HP just like in multiplayer mode.
+Note that "Support Hunters," which can be called via SOS Flare when playing solo or offline, increases the enemy's HP just like in multiplayer mode.

 The enemy's health will increase or decrease based on the number of participants in the quest.
 Therefore, if the number of players drops due to disconnections or other reasons, the enemy's HP will be adjusted according to the reduced number of players.